 To tackle this issue, we proposed an approach for transforming ER models to relational ones with a strong focus on applicability and operational issues.
-The ER model incorporates the most prevalent and necessary concepts [29] as nary relationships, multi-valued and composite attributes, or generalization.
+The ER model incorporates the most prevalent and necessary concepts [32] as nary relationships, multi-valued and composite attributes, or generalization.
 All of these can be correctly transformed in any meaningful combination enabling great flexibility for the input models.

 To prove the applicability of the proposed approach, we have implemented a graphical ER editor capable of creating diagrams containing all mentioned concepts as well as a an automated transformation to relational models.
 As practical applicability was our focus, we also added a validation mechanism to the editor that guarantees the creation of correct and transformable ER models while providing the user as much flexibility as possible and a good user experience.
+Furthermore, we have conducted an evaluation study with 15 subjects investigating the correctness and applicability of our approach as well as the usability of the proposed editor.
+The findings of this study include that the approach works well and is usable within the created editor.
+Comments for improvement targeted only usability issues of the editor.
+The editor is publicly available for further testing and improvement [35].
 All in all we have shown a transformation approach that can easily be implemented in editors.
 This can aid future conceptual database modeling, spare time, and reduce errors resulting from manual transformation.